patrick-crawford/WEB422-Backup/notes/2019/week07-draft.md

 Do I assume that there was four (4) assignments remaining?
 (A5, A6, A7, and A8?)

 If yes, then I propose that we do smaller assignments.
 Each will be a week in length.
-Introduce each in the Tuesday lecture class/session.
+Introduce each in the  lecture class/session.
 Maybe some part of it can be checked/verified in the Thursday computer-lab class/session (but maybe not; let's think about that).
-Make the assignment due BEFORE the next week's Tuesday lecture class/session (so there's no distractions or topic overlap).
+Make the assignment due BEFORE the next week's lecture class/session (so there's no distractions or topic overlap).

 Here's some ideas for the proposed assignments: